edHelper.com

 2 Washington was not a large city in 1814.
 Only eight thousand people lived there.
 Some of these people were slaves.
 This did not matter to Britain.
 They wanted to make the American soldiers weaker.
 They thought attacking the capital would do this.
 Britain also wanted to get revenge for things that America had done to Canada.

 3 In August of 1814, the Americans were beaten outside of the city.
 This opened up a clear path straight to the capital.
 Attacking Washington was part of a bigger plan.
-It was the first attack of three.
-Britain thought that by attacking three important cities, they could win the war.
+It was the first of three attacks.
+Britain thought that by attacking three important cities, it could win the war.

 4 The British general was named Robert Ross.
 On August 25th, he marched his troops to Capitol Hill.
 There were not enough troops to stay in the city.
 Ross thought the best thing to do was destroy as much as they could.
 The soldiers met little or no resistance.